astoadhi/Database-for-eLibraries-Application/README.md

 * Programming Language: Python

-# ERD DIAGRAM
+# ERD Diagram
 ![](https://github.com/astoadhi/Digital-database-for-library/blob/main/ERD/ERD.png)

 # Implementing the Database

 After creating the ERD, implement the ERD results into the database using PostgreSQL and Data Definition Language (DDL).
-This [FILE](https://github.com/astoadhi/Digital-database-for-library/blob/main/postgreSQL/DDL.sql) is the syntax for this project
+This [FILE](https://github.com/astoadhi/Digital-database-for-library/blob/main/postgreSQL/DDL.sql) is the syntax for making the database or you can go to postgreSQL folder and click the DDL file.

+# Generating Dummy Datasets

+This project using python for the programming language.
+In generating dummy datasets, this project use libraries such as 'faker','pandas','datetime',and 'random'.
+You can use this LINK (https://github.com/astoadhi/Digital-database-for-library/blob/main/Python/Generate%20Dummy%20Data.py) for see the script or you can go to Python Folder and click the Generate Dummy Data.py